Symplectic Representation of Legendre Dynamics: Ornstein-Uhlenbeck process is Legendre dynamics

 \end{definition}

-Definition~\ref{defn:legendre_duality} and Definition~\ref{defn:legendre_semigroup} are equivalent along the path generated by $P_t^*$.
+The geometric definition of Legendre dynamics and the semigroup definition are equivalent along the path generated by $P_t^*$.
 The former is geometric and the latter is on stochastic processes.
 A process is of Legendre type if and only if its adjoint semigroup preserves the exponential family if and only if the lifted evolution on $T^*\Xi$ keeps the Lagrangian submanifold $\mathfrak{L}_\psi$ invariant.
 Furthermore, by Theorem~\ref{thm:markov_tangent} this holds when $\frac{\mathfrak{L}^*p_\theta}{p_\theta}$ is an affine function on sufficient statistics under $p_\theta$.
-We write the equivalence more formally as follows.
+We write the equivalence of statistical, geometrical, and infinitesimal formulations of Legendre dynamics more formally as follows.